 Applied Statistics and Data Science Group

-|Introduction to Statistical Concepts III: Two group comparison and ANOVA||
+|Fundamentals of Statistics III: Two group comparisons and ANOVA||

 In this webinar, you will learn how to gain insight from a random and unbiased data sample of a population:

-|Introduction to Statistical Concepts IV: Correlation and Linear Regression||
+|Fundamentals of Statistics IV: Correlation and Linear Regression||

 This webinar is critical for understanding when linear regression models aren’t applicable and how to model dependent data.